encrypted-tao/encrypted-tao/README.md

 nixpkgs.darwin.apple_sdk.frameworks.Security
 nixpkgs.darwin.apple_sdk.frameworks.SystemConfiguration
 ```
 One of our dependencies related to cryptography only works on x86 machines.
-On the apple silicone, you can probably
+On an M1 Mac, you can probably
 only test the `eval-nonencrypted` branch.

 2. `cd` into the project directory (where `shell.nix` resides) and run